jetibest/jpegreader/README.md

 # NodeJS example

-Here we read four JPEG files using NodeJS ready to copy&paste in your shell.
+Here we write four JPEG files using NodeJS ready to copy&paste in your shell.
 Note that jpegreader uses /dev/video0 by default.

     node <<'EOF'